francisco-javier-martin-lopez/Aeroservoelasticity-/README.md

 ### Workshop 3: Limit Cycle Oscillations (LCO)
 * **Team:** Co-developed with Alberto Rivero García and Alejandro Rivera Míguez.
 * **Objective:** Non-linear aeroelastic analysis of the Goland Wing model.
-* **Focus:** Investigated the Limit Cycle Oscillations (LCO) triggered by a structural non-linearity, specifically simulating the presence of free-play in the control surface hinge.
+* **Focus:** Investigated the Limit Cycle Oscillations (LCO) triggered by a structural non-linearity by use of a Sinusoidal Describing Function, specifically simulating the presence of free-play in the control surface hinge.